Abner261/README_File_For_AirBnB_clone_V3/README.md

 - Each time a new User object is created or password updated, the password is hashed to a MD5 value

-- In the database for DBStorage, the password stored is now hashed to a MD5 value
+- In the database for `DBStorage`, the password stored is now hashed to a MD5 value

 - In the file for FileStorage, the password stored is now hashed to a MD5 value